Page saved! You can go back to this later in your Diabetes and Me Close

 How to enjoy chocolate as part of a healthy, balanced diet

-• Instead of 'diabetic' chocolate, try choosing good-quality dark chocolate (70% cocoa is best).
-It has a stronger taste than milk chocolate, so you are likely to eat a bit less.
+• Instead of 'diabetic' chocolate, try choosing good-quality dark chocolate (for example, with around 70% cocoa or higher ).
+It has a stronger taste than milk chocolate, so you may find you eat a bit less.

 • Decide how much you are going to eat and put the rest of the chocolate away, out of reach.
-This should help prevent you from having 'just one more piece' and eating more than you planned to.
+This should help prevent you from eating more than you planned to.

-• Read the labels for carb content to help adjust your insulin levels.
+• If you carb count, read the labels for carb content to help you decide your insulin dose.

 • Try making your own hot chocolate at home.
 Mix cocoa powder and hot water with a little sweetener to reduce the sugar of your hot chocolate or choose low sugar and calorie versions from supermarkets.